Omineca River

 Omineca River is a river of the North American boreal forest, in northern British Columbia, Canada.
-It flows into the Williston Lake, and is part of the Peace River basin.
-It was originally a tributary of the Finlay River before the creation of Lake Williston.
+It flows into Williston Lake, and is part of the Peace River basin.
+Before the creation of Williston Lake, the Omineca was a tributary of the Finlay River.
 According to Father Adrien-Gabriel Morice the name is derived from a Sekani word meaning 'lake-like or sluggish river'.